orrsella/ansible-mesos/README.md

 * Marathon
 * Docker

 and all of their dependencies.
+You can run everything in one box, or have a highly-available setup with every component running on it's own server with multiple masters/zookeepers (just edit `inventories/production/inventory`).

 ## Requirements